Kingxukai/linux/Documentation/hid/hid-sensor.rst

 The report is indicating "sensor page (0x20)" contains an accelerometer-3D (0x73).
 This accelerometer-3D has some fields.
 Here for example field 2 is motion intensity (0x045f) with a logical minimum value of -32767 and logical maximum of 32767.
-The order of fields and length of each field is important as the input event raw data will use this format.
+The order of fields and length of each field is important as the woke input event raw data will use this format.